DDMAL/salami-data-public/readme.md

-SALAMI Data Set version 1.9
+SALAMI Data Set version 2.0
 ===========================

 Changelog
 ---------

+Changes made in update to version 2.0 (17 March 2015):

+* Added 50% more data!
+All annotations with SALAMI ID equal to 3 mod 4 were added.
+* Metadata files updated to describe new annotated pieces

 Changes made in update to version 1.9 (11 March 2015):